 Vaccination Requirements for Students Living in Residence

 U of G paused its COVID-19 vaccination and mask requirements on May 1.
 The University retains its ability to reinstate public health requirements, if needed and with short notice.
 While vaccinations are currently not required for those living in residence, that requirement may be reinstated.
-If you are planning to live in residence, we strongly encourage you to get vaccinated as soon as possible.
+If you are planning to live in residence, we strongly encourage you to get vaccinated as soon as possible and indicate your vaccination status through U of G’s Vaccination Status System.
 That way, you will be prepared if the University reinstates COVID-19 vaccination as a requirement to access campus.

 When you go for your vaccination, bring a piece of government issued identification (e.g., passport) to your appointment to confirm your identity.